 Union Public Services Commission (SSC) conducts UPSC IES/ISS exam for the recruitment of Junior Time Scale in Indian Economic Service and Indian Statistical Service.
-The selection process of UPSC IES/ISS is done in 2 stages- written exam followed by Viva voce or Interview.
+The selection process of UPSC IES/ISS is done in 2 stages- written exam followed by Viva-voce or Interview.
 Candidates must be 21 to 30 years of age to be eligible to appear for UPSC IES/ISS exam.
-To apply for Junior Time Scale in Indian Economic Service, candidates must be post-graduate in Applied Economics/ Economtrics /Economics/ Business Economics/ from a University or Foreign University approved by the Central Government.
+To apply for the Junior Time Scale in Indian Economic Service, candidates must be post-graduate in Applied Economics/ Econometrics /Economics/ Business Economics/ from a University or Foreign University approved by the Central Government.

 Upcoming Dates and Events